 The mentor and mentee may agree to utilize a Mentoring Partnership Agreement to guide their interactions.
 This agreement should focus on meeting structure; ground rules for the relationship; the mentee’s goals and expected time frame for their attainment; and both party’s commitment with regard to setting priorities and using time productively, planning experiences/activities, developing an advisory board of informal mentors, interacting with senior colleagues, quick starting the promotion/tenure process, enhancing the mentee’s visibility within the community, and increasing the mentee’s understanding of the Emory institutional culture.
 See attached Mentoring Partnership Agreement.

-One key goal of the mentoring relationship is to not only support the career development of the junior person, but also that person’s career independence.
+One key goal of the mentoring relationship is to support the mentee’s increasing career independence.
 To this end, it is essential that the relationship foster increasing levels of autonomy.
-For example, the mentor’s involvement should be more pronounced in the early stages of the mentee’s career, however, over time, the mentor should be on fewer of the mentee’s papers/grants and less involved in their educational and clinical endeavors, committee and other service work, etc. Such career independence is essential for promotion.
+For example, the mentor’s involvement should be more pronounced in the early stages of the mentee’s career, however, over time, the mentor should be on fewer of the mentee’s papers/grants and less involved in their educational and clinical endeavors, committee and other service work, etc. Such career independence is essential for professional growth and satisfaction, as well as for promotion.

-It is not uncommon for one of the mentee’s mentors to be the person responsible for conducting the faculty reviews associated with the Career Development Conference Reports.
+It is not uncommon for one of the mentee’s mentors to be the person responsible for conducting the faculty reviews associated with the annual Career Development Conference Reports.
 However, this means that the mentor has a dual role with the mentee and this can be complicated.
-Thus, when possible, someone different from the mentor should conduct the faculty reviews and the Vice Chairs and Chair can be used in this capacity.
+In situations where this complexity is of concern to either party, an alternative arrangement should be requested to the Vice Chair for Faculty Development or the Chair.

 Roles and Responsibilities of the Mentor